 So they protect themselves with a buffer against the possibility of the customer losing over 100% of his margin and then having to chase the customer for more money.
 So they set their risk software to block trading unless available margin is above 100% of required margin, for example 120% or 110% or 130% according to their own risk models.

 This added available percentage over the required margin dictates the trigger to block the trade/order.
 This vital information can be found by right clicking the pair in the 'market watch' window and selecting 'specification' and looking at the 'margin percentage' variable.
+(Please note that the following examples are indicative and therefore will likely not reflect actual prevailing situation when you read this)

 For example to trade 1 lot of USDCHF you would need to have available 3 times the margin requirement for 100,000 units.